 In preparation for the on-site activities, review ES-1.2, ES-3.5, ES-3.6, ES-4.3, and the proposed examinations and operating tests, including the NRC’s review comments.

-Participate in operating test reviews / validations with a facility .
+Participate in operating test reviews / validations with a facility licensee.
+Discuss any observations and questions you may have with the Chief Examiner or OL BC.

 Participate in at least two examination site visits, with different Chief Examiners; observation trips to exams in other regions are encouraged.
+At least one exam site visit must include attending the onsite validation visit.
 Observe all significant on-site activities including the entrance briefing (if one is requested), the applicant briefings, all examination team discussions, and the exit meeting.
 Discuss any observations and questions you may have with the Chief Examiner or OL BC.

 While on-site, observe as many complete operating test administrations as possible, including at least one RO, one instant SRO, and one upgrade SRO, as available, and administered by as many different examiners as possible.
 During each test, try to anticipate the need for follow-up questions based on the applicant’s performance of the task.
 Discuss any observations and questions you may have with the examiner of record after the test is complete.

 For the worst-performing applicant you observed during each exam assignment, independently evaluate, and document the applicant’s performance in accordance with ES-3.6.
-Discuss your with the Chief Examiner.
+Discuss your write-up with the Chief Examiner.
 Also, review the operating test documentation for each applicant whose test you observed, and discuss the results with the examiner of record.

-DOCUMENTATION: OL Examiner Signature and Certification Card Item OJT-OLE-1
+DOCUMENTATION: OL Limited Examiner Signature and Certification Card Item OJT-OLE-1

 (OJT-OLE-2) (L) Conduct of Operations